citizenfx/natives/ENTITY/DeleteEntity.md

 ```

 ```
 Deletes the specified entity, then sets the handle pointed to by the pointer to NULL.
 ```

 ## Parameters

-* **entity**:
+- **entity**: The entity to delete.